lynnfaraday/aresmush.com/_root/tutorials/code/configuring-cron.md

 If you don't care about a component, you can delete it or comment it out.

 Some common examples are shown below.

+## Disabling a Task

+If you want the task to never run, you can delete it entirely or make it an empty hash:

+    cron: {}

 ## Monthly Task